 Heat from the block then flows radially through the constantan disc toward the sample and reference platforms.
 The primary means of heat transfer to the sample and reference is through the disc, although some heat is transferred from the lid and walls of the cell through the atmosphere.

 The DSC and PDSC cells use Platinel II control thermocouples.
+(The special version of the DSC 2910 designed for hydrogen experiments uses a CHROMEL®-ALUMEL control thermocouple.)
 The 1600°C DTA cell uses platinum-platinum/13%rhodium.